Queensland Consolidated Acts

 (1) This section applies if the child is an Aboriginal or a Torres Strait Islander child.

-(5) Also, the chief executive must give proper consideration to--
+(6) Also, the chief executive must give proper consideration to—

-(a) the views of a recognised entity for the child; and
+(a) the views of the child and the child’s family; and

-(b) ensuring the decision provides for the optimal retention of the child's relationships with parents, siblings and other people of significance under Aboriginal tradition or Island custom.
+(b) ensuring the decision provides for the optimal retention of the child’s relationships with parents, siblings and other people of significance to the child under Aboriginal tradition or Island custom.

 (b) helping the child to maintain contact with the child's community or language group; and